ceramicnetwork/.github/OVERVIEW.md

 ### Document Configurations
-Smart documents can be uniquely configured and implemented to possess specific capabilities.
+Smart documents can be uniquely configured and implemented.
 The currently-available configurations are described below.

 #### Required
 - **Owners**: Documents can be owned by one or more DID.
 Depending on the doctype, all or some of the owners must sign document updates in order to be valid.